DV

 What is the difference between DGRO and VIG?

-DGRO (iShares Core Dividend Growth ETF) tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket strategy, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
-They are issued by BlackRock and Vanguard respectively.
+DGRO (iShares Core Dividend Growth ETF) tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket approach, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
+They are issued by iShares and Vanguard respectively.

 Can I hold both DGRO and VIG?